cristinacolpos/PELA-blocks/ADVANCED-SETUP.md

 If you later update the PELA-blocks project to a newer version, you risk overwirting and loosing your calibration customizations.
 The simplest solution is to create a backup copy those settings.

 1. `cd PELA-blocks`
-1. `copy parameters.scad ..\PELA-parameters-backup.scad`
+1. `copy style.scad ..\PELA-parameters-backup.scad`
-1. `copy print-parameters.scad ..\PELA-print-parameters-backup.scad`
+1. `copy print-style.scad ..\PELA-print-parameters-backup.scad`

 ## Sparce Checkout